aazizi13/Machine-Learning-At-Scale/README.md

 # Machine-Learning-At-Scale
-This repository consists of Flight Delay Prediction Project by leveraging machine learning techniques on Big Data using Pyspark in Microsoft Azure DataBricks.
+- This repository consists of Flight Delay Prediction Project by leveraging machine learning techniques on Big Data using Pyspark in Microsoft Azure DataBricks.

+- The machine learning algorithms used in this project include Logistic Regression, Random Forest, Gradient Boosted Tree(GBT), and Multi-layer Perceptron Classifier(MLPC)

 ##
 **Databricks notebooks are divided into multiple sections**